kmb40/aws-bootcamp-cruddur-2023/journal/weekX.md

 - Moved files from the development enviroment into the AWS production environment using Cloudformation for the backend and the sync tool for the frontend.

 ### BootCamp Complete
+- The completed application can be found at [http://www.cruddur.net](http://www.cruddur.net)